 At OCT, clinical study planning includes a thorough feasibility analysis, efficient patient enrollment and ongoing CRO site management.

 We approach every project with a clear understanding that careful planning and detailed foresight is crucial for a successful study.
 With that in mind, it is critical to optimize clinical trial design in order to deliver according to the plan.
-Due to our vast experience of almost 15 years, we can anticipate most of the risks and pitfalls at the study design development stage.
+Due to our vast experience of over 15 years, we can anticipate most of the risks and pitfalls at the study design development stage.
 Our clinical trial methodology is built with a strong focus on reaching the positive outcome of a study.

 We never settle for a compromise when choosing between quality, timeline and budget.
 We always deliver the best on all three.
 This approach is built on the accumulated experience of the team of professionals and procedures polished throughout the years.